skmetz/ood_examples/bottom_of_all_things/post.md

   end
 end</code></pre>

-Example 4 created three new classes, each of which plays the 'orderer' role.
+Example 4 creates three new classes, each of which plays the 'orderer' role.
 Each 'orderer' implements #order to take a list and return it in the correct order.

-These things are extremely easy to test. :-)  It's a feature.
+These new classes are extremely easy to test. :-)

-xxxxxxxxxxxxxxxxxx

-Let's do one small refactoring before the next point.
-In Example 4a, the
+Example 4a slightly rearranges the case statement (and likely offends some Rubyists, but that's for another day) to make it obvious that the purpose of this case statement is to choose the class.

 ###Example 4a

-<pre class="line-numbers" data-line="13"><code class="language-ruby">class House
+<pre class="line-numbers" data-line="11"><code class="language-ruby">class House
   # ...
   def initialize_pieces(order)
     case order